talentnest/talentnest-api-docs/source/includes/_employees.md

 --------- | -----------
-per_page | The requested number of results per page. `Default is 50` and the allowed `Maximum is 100`. page | The specific page requested. business_unit_id | Return only employees belonging to this business unit. hired_after | Return only employees that have a hired date after this timestamp.
+per_page | The requested number of results per page. `Default is 50` and the allowed `Maximum is 100`. page | The specific page requested. business_unit_id | Return employees belonging to this business unit or any of its sub-units.
+To exclude sub-unit employees, add the optional parameter `sub_units=false`. hired_after | Return only employees that have a hired date after this timestamp.
 Timestamp must be ISO 8601 format.

 ## GET: A specific Employee